velu333/Logicmojo-AI-DataScience-Assignments/Assignment-1/README.md

-# Assignment 01 - Basic Python Programming
+# Assignment 01: Basic Python Programming

-**Student:** Velayutham Augustheesan
-**Notebook:** `assignment_01_velayutham_augustheesan_basic_python_programming.ipynb`
+This repository contains my solutions for **Assignment 01 – Basic Python Programming**.

+## Notebook

-**Environment:** Google Colab
+The solutions are provided in a single Google Colab notebook:

----
+**File:** `assignment_01_velayutham_augustheesan_basic_python_programming.ipynb`

 ## Description

-This notebook contains solutions to Assignment 01 for Basic Python Programming, covering:

-- Strings, lists, dictionaries
-- Loops, conditionals, and functions
-- Use of Python modules (`collections`, `heapq`, `math`, `re`)
-- Input validation and error handling

-Each solution includes docstrings, type hints, and example/test cases.

----

-## Problems Solved
+The notebook contains Python programs for the following problems:

+- Merge two sorted lists efficiently.
+- Find the student with the highest grade.
+- Check if two strings are anagrams.
+- Rotate a list by a given number of positions.
+- Group products by category.
+- Generate Pascal's Triangle.
-1. Count words in a sentence
+- Reverse words in a sentence.
-2. Reverse words in a sentence
+- Count words in a sentence.
+- Print prime numbers up to n.
-3. Count vowels in a string
+- Count vowels in a sentence.
-4. Find the second largest number in a list
+- Find the second largest number in a list.
-5. Merge two sorted lists
-6. Generate Pascal's Triangle
-7. Group products by category
-8. Rotate a list by k positions
-9. Check if two strings are anagrams
-10. Find the student with the highest grade
-11. Print all prime numbers up to n

----
+Each problem includes input validation, clear function definitions, and example outputs.

 ## Usage

-- Open in **Google Colab** or **Jupyter Notebook**.
+1. Open the notebook in Google Colab or Jupyter Notebook.
-- Run each cell to execute the code and see the outputs.
+2. Run each cell sequentially to see the outputs.
-- Functions include validation and example inputs.

----

-## License
+## Author

-Educational purposes only.
+**Velayutham Augustheesan**